 Alec has served on the Investment committee since 2018 and joined the Board in 2020

-In 2010, Alec and his wife Sally bought a home in Chilmark, much to the delight of their three adult children and three grandchildren.
+In 2010, Alec and his wife Sally bought a home in Chilmark, much to the delight of their three adult children and five grandchildren.
 They love the up-island combination of salt-water and agriculture, spending time gardening, fishing – and just enough yoga to keep moving.

 Alec has served on the Investment committee in a non-board capacity since 2018, prior to joining the board in 2020.
+He also serves on the executive committee of Sheriff’s Meadow Foundation.